Blurring Mean Shift for Clustering Functional Data: A Scalable Algorithm and Convergence Analysis: Methodology

 \subsection{Stochastic fast algorithm for the BFMS operator}

-To improve computational efficiency for large-scale functional data,we adopt a stochastic algorithm inspired by randomized data partitioning \citep{shiu2024randomized}.
-In this approach, each functional observation, i.e., a point in the underlying Hilbert space $\rkhs$, is influenced only by points within its assigned random subset.
-This strategy significantly reduces the computational burden by limiting the number of pairwise distance calculations required during each iteration.
+To improve computational efficiency of the BFMS algorithm for large-scale functional data, we adopt a stochastic algorithm in which a fresh random partition of the data is generated at each iteration, following the approach in \citet{shiu2024randomized}.
+In this scheme, each functional observation, i.e., a point in the underlying Hilbert space $\rkhs$, interacts only with the points within its assigned random subset.
+By limiting pairwise distance computations to within subsets, this strategy substantially reduces the computational burden at each iteration.